 What is connected GPS?

 While most smartwatches are equipped with GPS, only a few fitness trackers have GPS built into the tracker.
-GPS allows you to record the route that you run, cycle, or walk without needing your phone.
+GPS allows you to record the route you run, cycle, or walk without needing your phone.
 Instead of onboard GPS, fitness trackers use connected GPS that relies on your phone to record your route.
 With connected GPS, the tracker connects to the mobile app on your phone and uses that app to track GPS coordinates during an outdoor activity.
 If you forget to connect your watch to the app, your distance and pace will be estimated using movement data and not the more accurate GPS data from your phone.

 We test fitness bands just like we test smartwatches.
 That means using them every day and testing out all the marquee features.
 We strap them to our wrists (no matter how silly they look) and walk around town with them, take them to bed with us, and hit the gym to test out the workout features.
 It's also key to pair them with different phones and test the experience when the band is connected to phones with different operating systems.